mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 We use DDEV as our tool of choice for this purpose.
 It is very easy to work with.

-To learn how to set up DDEV with Mautic, read our documentation: :xref:`Setting up Mautic with DDEV`.
+To learn how to set up DDEV with Mautic, read our documentation: :xref:`Setting up DDEV`.